 Can you testify in court on my, my family or child's behalf?

-Currently there are no counselors at TSC who are certified Custody Evaluator or classified as an Expert Witness, as defined by the legal system.
-As a mental health counselor is not permitted to make any judgments on custody.
+Currently, no counselors at TSC are certified custody evaluators or classified as expert witnesses, as defined by the legal system.
+A mental health counselor is not permitted to make any judgments on custody.
 Counselors at TSC do not testify unless required by a court order signed by a judge.
-When working with children who are experiencing divorce it can be detrimental to the therapeutic work with the child when the therapist has a dual relationship (i.e. the therapist is both the mental health counselor and court ordered to testify).
-Thus, by best practice standards the clinician will engage with the family and the child as the mental health counselor and not engage in court proceedings unless court ordered by a judge.
-In the event a counselor is court order to testify the therapeutic relationship would end with the child and parents would be provided with referrals to other child counselors.
+When working with children who are experiencing divorce, it can be detrimental to the therapeutic work with the child when the therapist has a dual relationship (i.e., the therapist is both the mental health counselor and court-ordered to testify).
+Thus, by best practice standards, the clinician will engage with the family and the child as the mental health counselor and not engage in court proceedings unless court-ordered by a judge.
+If a counselor is court-ordered to testify, the therapeutic relationship ends with the child, and parents are provided with referrals to other child counselors.